VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 -------------------------------------------
 For multi-platform communication over shovel, we need the connecting instances to trust each other.
 As part of the shovel creation process, a certificate signing request is made to the remote instance.
 The admin of the remote instance has to accept or reject such a request through VOLTTRON admin web interface.
-If accepted, a bundle containing certificate signed by remote CA, remote CA is sent as a response back to the local instance.
+If accepted, a bundle containing a certificate signed by the remote CA is sent as a response back to the local instance.
 Subsequently, shovel connection is established with these certificates.
-If user already has certificates signed by remote CA, then that be used for connection.
-Else ``vcfg --rabbitmq shovel`` command prompt will guide the user to make a CSR request as part of shovel setup.
+If the user already has certificates signed by the remote CA, then that will be used for connection.
+Otherwise, the user can run the command ``vcfg --rabbitmq shovel`` and it will prompt the user to make a CSR request as part of shovel setup.

 1. Setup two VOLTTRON instances using the steps described in installation section.
 Please note that each instance should have a unique instance name.